labgem/PangoFormer/README.md

 # PangoFormer
 ## Bacformer for Pangenome Analysis
 <p align="justify">
 Recent advances in genomic foundation models have opened new opportunities for representing bacterial genomes through contextualized protein embeddings.
-Building upon Bacformer, a transformer-based genomic language model, this project investigates its application to pangenome analysis.
+Building upon Bacformer [1], a transformer-based genomic language model, this project investigates its application to pangenome analysis.
 </p>

 ## Overview